Body Transformation. What is it??

 - Ask questions IF YOU WANT TO.
 Some clients don’t want to know the why, where others need to know every single detail.
 If you want answers, ask the questions.
 Remember too that each program is different, so while so and so says THIS and it makes sense, it may not fit into the overall program form someone else who says THAT

 - This leads to TRUST THE PROCESS.
 While you may have a week or 2 or even 3 where not much is happening, trust the process.
 Talk about it with your coach.
 Start a food and training journal and ensure you really are sticking with the program.
 80% compliance means less than 80% results and that’s okay as long as you’re aware of it and are willing to sacrifice some of your results for short term gratification, whether that be a sleep in or a treat at dinner.

 - You are not a bad person because you’re overweight or unfit.
 Your habits may have lead you to this place, but its not a reflection on your character or your worth.
 If YOU want to change your body, you have to remain positive and be true to your goals.
 You have to make a commitment to yourself (and your coach if you have one) and do your damn best to stick with it.
 You need to stop making excuses and get on with it.
 But, you also need to forgive yourself and move on if you do muck up.

 - Start small and move up.
-This week the Greatest Loser clients are focusing on simply drinking more water, taking fish oils and choosing foods from the extensive food charts in no particular quantities, combinations or at certain times.
-Most have seen results already and we don’t even officially start till next week.
-Next step is to plan our meals and be more structured with our food, but it will be baby steps for some and ‘no probs’ for others.
-I’ll be there with all of you and guide you along the way.
+I always ask new clients to focus on simply drinking more water, taking fish oils and starting to choose foods from the extensive food charts I provide in no particular quantities, combinations or at certain times.
+Most have seen results within days or weeks.
+Next step is to plan meals and be more structured with food choices, but it will be baby steps for some and ‘no probs’ for others.

-What are you going to achieve over Spring?????
+What are you going to achieve over the coming months?